ohnotnow/cronmon/readme.md

 You can run the test suite by running `vendor/bin/phpunit`.
 It should cover most of the functionality.

+## Why not use PackageX which does the same...

+There are quite a few SaaS which offer this kind of service.
+But we needed something on-site as a large percentage of our servers aren't internet-facing, so a 'cloud' SaaS was fairly useless to us.

+Most of the on-site/opensource packages I could find were either in languages / frameworks that I'm not hugely familiar with (certainly not to the extent I could confidently make needed modifications) or used a specific DB backend which we don't currently run.

+So I guess you could look on this as ideal if you're after an on-prem, relatively database-agnostic and can rustle up a server which can serve PHP.

 ### Todo :

 * Do something meaningful with the 'ping' logs for jobs.